yangit/flactyl/README.md

   - SCREW, WASHER, PCB, **NUT**, CASE, NUT, notice the extra nut, it helps tremendously to fiddle all the screws through the case at the same time.
   - The JST connector will not fit into the thumb cluster side, that is fine, just trim it with a knife
 - Flash it with ZMK firmware (or any other you want)
+  - Spend months in agony migrating Querty => Workman => Colemak, moving around symbols, modifiers, and learning the intricate issues of how TAP-DANCE timings are implemented.
+- Enjoy?
+Enjoy!

 Look up `Videos` section of this readme to see how to order PCBs and 3d files from JLCPCB.com